Eduard-Hosu/Eduard-Hosu/README.md

 - 🔭 **Currently:** I wear multiple hats as a developer, a former Co-Founder of [Studylia](https://studylia.com/), and a student at 42Wolfsburg.
 My academic and professional journey is continuously evolving.
 I’m actively working on personal projects and preparing for new opportunities.

-- 🌱 **Learning Path:** My current learning focus includes C, C++, Docker, Python, and German🇩🇪.
+- 🌱 **Learning Path:** My current learning focus includes C, C++, Docker, Python, and German 🇩🇪.
 I'm committed to expanding my knowledge and skills in these areas.

 - 👯 **Collaborations/Jobs:** I'm open to collaborating and working on projects across any domain, though I have a special interest in initiatives related to renewable energy and climate change.
 If you have an idea you're passionate about, let's chat and explore how we can work together.